SEKOIA-IO/documentation/_shared_content/develop/guides/formats/create_a_format.md

 > poetry run python3 generate.py new-format <module_directory>
 ```

-Fill with the name of the format, its slug and its description.
+Complete the form with the name of the format, its slug and its description.

 Your new format will appear, as a directory, under its module directory.